gracelang/language/spec.md

 ------------------------------------------------------------------------

 Grace programs are written in Unicode.
 Reserved words are written in the ASCII subset of Unicode.
-As a matter of policy, the names of methods defined in the required libraries are also restricted to the ASCII subset of Unicode and the character $\pi$.

 Layout {#Layout}
 ------

-Grace uses curly brackets for grouping, and semicolons as statement terminators, and infers semicolons at the end of lines.
-Code layout cannot be inconsistent with grouping.
+Grace uses braces for grouping.
+Code layout must be consistent with grouping.
+Indentation must increase by at least two spaces after a brace.
+Statements are terminated by semicolons, and by line breaks when the following line has the same or lesser indentation than the indentation of the line containing the start of the current statement.

-### code with punctuation: {#code-with-punctuation .unnumbered}
+### code with punctuation

+    def x =
+      muble("3")
+      fratz(7);
     while {stream.hasNext} do {
        print(stream.read);
     };

-### code without punctuation: {#code-without-punctuation .unnumbered}
+### code without punctuation

+    def x =
+      muble("3")
+      fratz(7)
     while {stream.hasNext} do {
        print(stream.read)
     }

-A line break followed by an increase in the indent level implies a line continuation, whereas line break followed by the next line at the same or lesser indentation implies a semicolon if one is permitted syntactically.
+This defines `x` to be the result of the single request `muble("3") fratz(7)`.

 Comments
 --------

-Grace’s comments start with a pair of slashes `//` and are terminated by the end of the line, as in C$++$ and Java.
+Grace’s comments start with a pair of slashes `//` and are terminated by the end of the line.
 Comments are *not* treated as white-space.
 Each comment is conceptually attached to the smallest immediately preceding syntactic unit, except that comments following a blank line are attached to the largest immediately following syntactic